Ramakrishna183048/-12314173---COIT20261---2026T1-/week05.md

-# Week 05 – VLAN Configuration on Switch and Router
+# week05 – VLAN Configuration on Switch and Router

 ## Overview
 In this week, I explored how Virtual LANs (VLANs) are configured on a switch and how a router can be used to enable communication between different VLANs.
 The tasks focused on segmenting a network and then restoring connectivity using routing techniques.